-The Hilltown Code of Cooperation was updated slightly for the 2023-2024 school year.
-It outlines basic behavioral expectations for all students, staff members, and community members.
+The Hilltown Code of Cooperation outlines basic behavioral expectations for all students, staff members, and community members.
 Early each year, teachers review the Code of Cooperation with students, and define what these behaviors look like in various settings around the school.